RediSearch/redisearch-getting-started/docs/007-query-movies.md

 In this query, the new item is the query on a numeric field (release_year).

-like before, for the condition you have to use the `@field:` notation, but for a numeric field you have to put the interval of the condition.
+Like before, for the condition you have to use the `@field:` notation, but for a numeric field you have to put the interval of the condition.

-In this query it will be twao condition with a OR (`|`).
+In this query it will be two conditions with an OR (`|`).

 ```
 > FT.SEARCH "idx:movie" "@genre:{Mystery|Thriller} (@release_year:[2018 2018] | @release_year:[2014 2014] )"   RETURN 3 title release_year genre